jorgebef/chia.nvim/README.md

 })

--- setup must be called before loading vim.cmd("colorscheme kanagawa-groove")
+-- setup must be called before loading vim.cmd("colorscheme chia")
 ```

-The code that defines the default configuration can be found [here](lua/kanagawa-groove/config.lua)
+The code that defines the default configuration can be found [here](lua/chia/config.lua)

 ## 🔧 Customizing Colors